-Legal audit includes a detailed analysis of the legal status of the property to be acquired and the risks that may be associated with the planned investment.
+Legal audit includes a detailed analysis of the legal status of the property to be acquired and evaluation of risks that may be associated with the planned investment.

 - legal title to the property,

-- existence of a burden in the form of mortgages, other limited property rights, such as easements, rights of use, etc.
+- existence of a property encumbrances/ burdens in the form of mortgages, other limited property rights, easements, rights of use, etc.

 - the existence of agreements or claims of third parties, especially the rental and leasing of real estate,

 - construction compliance for facilities that are located on it,